lorenzleutgeb/atlas/ARTIFACT.md

 of the tool.

-This artifact, submitted as #329 for "Artifact Evaluation", is associated with the paper submission as #294 for "Main track".
+This artifact, submitted as #329 for "Artifact Evaluation", is associated with the paper submitted as #294 for "Main track".

 This artifact aims for all three badges (functional, available, reusable).
 For each badge, there is one corresponding section in this file.